bertonfederico/AestheticExperienceNetwork/README.md

 - give the ability to focus on a specific connection and view the complete data about it.

-## Illustration of graphs obtained
+# Illustration of graphs obtained
+## Specific description for each created graph
 ### Cartesian graphs
 <table align="center">
 	<tr>